-So you’re planning your safari to Africa and you’ve picked the places you want to see, the vehicle you’d prefer to travel in, your flights there and back… Now the big decision: what accommodation to choose, and what you can expect from it.
+So you’re planning a trip to Africa and you’ve picked the places you want to see, the vehicle you’d prefer to travel in, your flights there and back… One big question remains: "Where will we be sleeping and what kind of accommodation should I be expecting?".
 From tents to budget lodges; backpacker dorms to extreme luxury, Africa has something for everyone!

 Most trips are made up of a combination of accommodations.